Department of Mathematics

 MA-222.
 Intermediate Statistics.
 3 Credits.

 This course extends the statistical data analysis introduced in MA-212.
-Students will explore additional topics in parametric and non-parametric methods, including analysis of variance (ANOVA) and multiple regression learners will also actively design statistical experiments and interpret data sets.
+Students will explore additional topics in parametric and non-parametric methods, including analysis of variance (ANOVA) and multiple regression.
+Learner will also actively design statistical experiments and interpret data sets.
 Students will use statistical software and computer programming as tools to assist with data analysis.
-Prerequisites: MA-212.
+Prerequisites: MA-212 OR MA-132 OR PERMISSION OF INSTRUCTOR.

 MA-246.
 Discrete Mathematics.
 3 Credits.